csells/dotprompt_dart/README.md

 Unlike Google's implementation, this implementation doesn't do the execution of model prompts; instead, it uses dartantic_ai for the execution.
-You can absolutely use dotprompt_dart w/o dartantic_ai but simply using the schemas, model parameters, template expansion features, etc. and then feed all of that data into the model of your choice.
+You can absolutely use dotprompt_dart without dartantic_ai by simply using the schemas, model parameters, template expansion features, etc. and then feed all of that data into the model of your choice.
 That's what dartantic_ai uses it for.